yann112/pdf_parser/README.md

 # pdf_parser
-pdf parsing tool based on pysseterac
+web app to extract text from an pdf file(image) based on the ocr pysseterac. build with dash